Code Red | Mobile Application

 Branding

-As a team lead and a UX designer who first came up with initial idea and concept, I have gained valuable insights and knowledge through the design process.
-Some of the key things I have learned include:
+As a team lead and a UX designer who initiated this project, I have gained valuable insights and knowledge through the design process.
+Some of the key things I have learned are: